-Theme Definition Draw a Picture
+Theme Definition Draw a Picture ١

 Location

-Place
+Place ides.

-Human- Environment Interaction
+Human- Environment Interaction Images courtesy of Getty Images.

 Themes of Geography

 This week we have reviewed the five themes of geography.
 Using the graphic organizer, write your definition of each theme in the middle box.
 In the box on the right, draw a picture to go with your definition.